Atorvastatin

 • you may choose to continue living with the aches because of the benefits of the statin, or

-• you may discuss stopping taking your statin with your doctor.
+• you may discuss stopping taking your statin with your healthcare provider.

-Your doctor will also want to check for a rare but serious condition called rhabdomyolysis and will check any other medicines you are taking.
+Your healthcare provider will also want to check for a rare but serious condition called rhabdomyolysis and will check any other medicines you're taking.
 Rhabdomyolysis can be caused by an interaction between statins and some other medicines including antibiotics.

 Other side effects